Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: Theoretical Guarantees of

 Before formally presenting the noise-resistant property of training with $\ell_{\text{CR}}$, we discuss intuitions here.
 As discussed earlier in Section \ref{sec_1}, our $\ell_{\text{CR}}$ regularizes the CE loss to generate/incentivize confident prediction, and thus is able to approximate the 0-1 loss to obtain its robustness property.
 More explicitly, from (\ref{Eq:newloss_exp}), $\ell_{\text{CR}}$ affects Term-3 with a scale parameter $\beta$.
 Recall that $U_{ij}(X)=T_{ij}(X), \forall i\ne j$, which is exactly the noise transition matrix.
 Although we have \emph{no information} about this transition matrix, the confusion brought by $U_{ij}(X)$ can be canceled or reversed by a sufficiently large $\beta$ such that $U_{ij}(X) - \beta \PP(\widetilde Y = j) \le 0$.
+Intuitively, with an appropriate $\beta$, all the effects of $U_{ij}(X), i\ne j$ can be reversed, and we will get a negative loss punishing the classifier for predicting class-$j$ when the clean label is $i$.
 Formally, Theorem \ref{col:beta} shows the noise-resistant property of training with $\ell_{\text{CR}}$ and is proved in Appendix \ref{proof:cor2}.

 \begin{thm} (Robustness of the Confidence Regularized CE Loss) With Assumption \ref{Ap1} and \ref{Ap3}, when { } minimizing $\E_{\widetilde{\mathcal D}}[\ell(f(X),\widetilde{Y}) + \ell_{\text{CR}}(f(X))]$ is equivalent to minimizing $\E_{{\mathcal D}}[\ell(f(X),{Y})]$. \end{thm}